 For many people, losing their home in a divorce is a traumatic experience.
 Even if both parties agree that selling the home is the best option, it can still be painful to leave behind a house full of memories.
 For that reason, a couple’s former home also becomes one of the most contentious issues in a divorce.

-At Ashby Law, we understand how emotional and trying the divorce process can be.
+At Pacific Northwest Family Law, we understand how emotional and trying the divorce process can be.
 Our experienced family law attorneys can work with you and your former partner to come to an agreement about your marital property, and will help you get the closure you need to move on from your marriage.